G0246/mipad-custom-boot/README.md

 ## Installation
 1. Download the [latest](https://github.com/G0246/mipad-custom-boot/releases/latest) release
-2. Change the animation timing or design to your liking (Optional)
+2. Make sure to update the animation timing, design or resolution to your liking (Optional)
 3. Flash .zip module in the Magisk / KernelSU / APatch app
 > [!TIP]
 > If you get a blank screen after adding your own animation, it’s likely because the ZIP file wasn’t compressed right.
 Use "store-only" mode (no compression) when creating the ZIP.

 ## To-Dos
-1. Add a script (Python) to automate the generation of different orientation animation ZIPs
+1. Add a script (Python) to automate the generation of different orientation/resolution animation ZIPs
 2. Auto detect and select path for corresponding models

 ## Disclaimer